briatte/srqm/README.md

 Stata should be pre-installed on your workstation.

 Make sure that you are running Stata from the __"Applications"__ folder or its system equivalent, such as __"Program Files"__ on Windows.
-Running Stata from outside your system application folder might cripple the graphic user interface or make Stata commands inoperable.
+Running Stata from outside your application folder might cripple the software in several respects.

 Now, open Stata.

 ### 3. Set the working directory

-To set the `SRQM` folder as the working directory, use the __File__ menu, __Change Working Directory…__ item, or type &#8984;&#8679;J (Command-Shift-J) on Mac OS X. Alternatively, use the `cd`, `dir` and `pwd` commands if you know some Stata already.
+To set the `SRQM` folder as the working directory, use the __File > Change Working Directory…__ menu item, or type &#8984;&#8679;J (Command-Shift-J) on Mac OS X. Alternatively, use the `cd`, `dir` and `pwd` commands if you know some Stata already.

 Watch the folder path that Stata will display in the ‘Results’ window when you select the SRQM folder: